Training Quantum Boltzmann Machines with the $\beta$-Variational Quantum Eigensolver: Numerical Results

-In Fig.~\ref{fig:SamplesSalamander} we show the fidelity between the different states obtained at the end of our algorithm.
-The fidelity between the QBM and $\eta$, indicated by the blue crosses increases substantially with increased $\beta$-VQE rank, even though the target is a pure state.
+We investigate some important aspects of the learning algorithm, starting with the rank used in the truncated-rank $\beta$-VQE inner loop.
+In Fig.~\ref{fig:SamplesSalamander} we show the fidelity for different states obtained at the end of our algorithm.
+The fidelity between the QBM and $\eta$, indicated by the blue crosses, increases substantially with increased $\beta$-VQE rank, even though the target is a pure state.
 This might seem counter-intuitive but is a direct result of the low-rank approximation of the gradient.
 For a very low rank $\beta$-VQE, the approximation to the gradient becomes vanishingly small once the ground state accurately approximates the target pure state.
 During that stage, the exact $\sigma_{w}$ is still very mixed, but the gradient is approximated as if it were close to a pure state.
-Conversely, when a higher rank approximation is used, the gradient is still nonzero even if the ground state of $\sigma_w$ closely resembles the data pure state, allowing the QBM to converge further towards a pure state.
-Convergence of the QBM towards a pure state has been explored in~\cite{Kappen_2020}.
-It has been shown that later training iterations tend to increase the magnitude of the weights, akin to lowering the effective temperature of the QBM.
-During this phase, the ground state of the QBM, $\psi_{w}^{0}$, already accurately represents the data target.
+Conversely, when a higher rank approximation is used, the gradient is still nonzero even if the ground state of $\sigma_w$ closely resembles the target pure state, allowing the QBM to converge further towards a pure state.
 The fidelity between the target and the ground state of the QBM is depicted in Fig.~\ref{fig:SamplesSalamander} by the yellow triangles.
 High fidelity of $F>0.99$ is achieved with as few as two samples.